ttaylor14/PNation/README.md

--- Understanding the GoogleSheet --
+# -- Understanding the GooglePULL --

 This file is attempting to access the team's current Google Sheet file.
-This will pull off current team rosters, FAAB, and player salaries.
+This will pull current team rosters, FAAB, Keeper Selections, and player salaries.
-This information will be what is fed through the draft calculator and then reuploaded to the GoogleSheet.
+This information will be what is fed through the draft calculator and then re-uploaded to the GoogleSheet.
 This will eliminate all human errors and create instantaneously team rosters than canbe used for projections and teram analysis.

+# -- Understanding the GooglePUSH --

+This file is attempting to access the team's current Google Sheet file.
+This will push current team rosters, FAAB, Keeper Selections, and player salaries back to the League Google Sheet after Calculations on player Salaries prior to the draft are copmleted.

--- Understanding the Rankings File --
+# -- Understanding the Rankings File --

 The rankings File attempts to quantify a players production.
 This is done by creating an editable point system that can then be used to examine player's production throughout any year using pybaseball.

 The File is also attempting to create Marcel projections and use other resources to create player projections and rankings specific to the desired league settings.

+-Eventual Addition
 It is hoped that various projection system data can be scraped in order to create an aggregate ranking of multiple sources.
 By creating a aggregate it should neautralize any one system to create  one that is hopefully more accurate.

 It is also desired to add the ability to look at stats for several upcoming years to create a proper dynaty ranking system.

+# -- Understanding the RotoRankings File --

+The RotoRankings File attempts to quantify a players production for Rotisserie Rankings.
+This is used primarily for comparison to points based leagues.

+# -- Understanding the TeamAnalysis File --

+The TeamAnalysis file compares the team rosters created by the GooglePull Program.
+It compares the estimated point totals for both the current year and based on the Marcel Projections.

+# -- Future project additions include:

+1. a user interface for direct interaction with the league owners for team manipulation
+    - Addition of a League Manager Dashboard and team sign-in

+2. A MILB team draft capabilities - to replace the current system and allow for future expansion

+3. Integration of historical baseball data for player projections, comparisons, etc... (use of the lahman database)
+    - If I can find a MILB historical database that intergration would be desired as well.

+4. Trade Block and interaction system
+    - Allows for a better system for sending trade offers that include MILB players, Cash, and communication -possible trade analyzer at least for league owners??

+5. League predictive analytics, projections, and analysis of team dynamics
+    - Do certain characteristics or team make up/keeper selections/etc.. have a direct impact?
+    - How would changes to scoring, keeper costs, etc... effect the league?
+    - Interesting Facts about each team...